 Brickfilm is a stop animation movie where the scenes and characters are made from Lego bricks or similar constructor toys.
 This type of animation has been around for decades: the first brickfilm movies were created back in the 70s.
 Today there’s a huge community of brickfilmers – people from all around the world create awesome animations as a hobby or for a living.
 Some people spend months creating one movie featuring Lego characters!

 Now that the basics are covered, we can move to an even more interesting part!
+Need more examples?
+Check out the best stop motion animated videos covered in detail.
 You are probably already inspired and eager to know how to create a stop motion video at home.
 Well, here’s our DIY tutorial on making amazing stop motion animation movies.